ketgo/py-abac/README.md

 }
 ```

-Sometimes condition on a single attribute does not suffice and constraints on multiple attributes connected by logical relations like AND or OR are required.
-In py-ABAC this is achieved by using in-built JSON data structures *object* and *array* as implicit logical operators.
+Sometimes conditions on a single attribute does not suffice and constraints on multiple attributes connected by logical relations like AND or OR are required.
+In py-ABAC, this is achieved by using in-built JSON data structures *object* and *array* as implicit logical operators.
 An *object* is implicitly an AND operator which would be evaluated to true only if all the included key-value pairs are evaluated to true.
 Similarly, an *array* is implicitly an OR operator which would be evaluated to true as long as at least one of its members is evaluated to true.
-This is illustrated in the following conditional blocks:
+For an example see the following conditional blocks:

 ```json
 {